stenson/wallet/README.markdown

     node /relative/or/absolute/path/to/wallet.js

-Then hit localhost 8083 and you'll see what inside's your ender wallet
+Then hit localhost 8083 (in webkit||firefox) and you'll see what inside's your ender wallet